 Cardio Room 1

-The first fitness room you come to contains new 5 treadmills and 6 ellypticals, including the two brand-new Precor EFX 835 ellipticals with “dual action arms” (stationary or moveable).
+The first fitness room you come to contains new 5 treadmills and 6 ellipticals, including the two brand-new Precor EFX 835 ellipticals with “dual action arms” (stationary or movable).
 They’re self-powered, so you can just hop on, start striding and press “Quick Start or Select a Program.”
 They’re highly rated in equipment reviews.

 As to the new Cybex treadmills, they come up to speed faster than the previous model, and have a softer landing due to “intelligent suspension.”
 Another feature loved by the young patrons pictured above is the docking station for recharging your phone.
 Awesome.